aplteam/Tester2/README.md

 ### The `Run*` functions

-The number of `Run*` functions has be reduced, but at the same time a general function `Run__` is now available that can be used for all possible scenarios.
+The number of `Run*` functions has been reduced, but at the same time a general function `Run__` is now available that can be used for all possible scenarios.

 ### The result of the `Run*` functions

 With `Tester2` all `Run*` function return 0, 1 or 2 as return code:

-* `0` means that all test cases that got actually executed returned `_OK`.
+* `0` means that all test cases that got executed returned `_OK`.
 * `1` means that at least one test function either crashed or returned `_Failed`.
-* `2` means that a function `Initial` was found and exected but failed to return a 0, meaning it could not initialize.
+* `2` means that a function `Initial` was found and executed but failed to return a 0, meaning it could not initialize.

 ### `Cleanup` function may accept a right argument